a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

   </li>
 </ul>

-As you can see, after running the command, the user is immediately prompted for a password and to confirm the password.
+As you can see, after running the command, the user is immediately prompted to create a password and to confirm the password for the new user.
 Before proceeding, please create an admin user with the `flask add-user` command since creating, modifying and deleting widgets cannot be performed otherwise.

 ## Pagination